heroku/nibs/architecture.md

 **SOS** is a feature of Service Cloud where you put a _Video Help_ button into your app which enables your app's users to open a video chat directly with a service agent.
 SOS integrates with your app via an [iOS SDK](https://github.com/goinstant/sos-guides).
-The SOS functions can be exposed via an Apache Cordova plugin to the Javascript in the Nids Angular App.
+The SOS functions can be exposed via an Apache Cordova plugin to the Javascript in the Nibs Angular App.
 Simply connect a new button to invoke the `SOS Application:startSession` method.

 ![alt tag](images/sos_screenshot.png)